 'Singin' in the Rain'

-This splashy musical follows the story of a silent film production company and its cast as they make the difficult transition from silent films to "talkies."
-Look for magical songs such as "Singin' in the Rain," "Make 'Em Laugh," "Good Morning" and others.
+This splashy musical follows the story of a silent film production company and its cast as they make the difficult transition from silent films to “talkies.”
+Look for magical songs such as “Singin’ in the Rain,” “Make ‘Em Laugh,” “Good Morning” and others.
 Shows are set for 7 p.m.
-Thursdays through Saturdays and 2 p.m.
-Sundays through Feb.
+Thursday through Saturday, Feb.
+8-10, and 2 p.m.
+Sunday, Feb.
 11, at Randall Theatre, 520 N. Fifth St., Jacksonville.
-Tickets are $20 or $22 for reserved seating, $15 or $17 on Thursdays, and can be purchased at randalltheatre.com or by calling 541-632-3258.
-Pay-what-you-want tickets are available 30 minutes before shows, subject to availability.
+Tickets are $20 or $22 for reserved seating, $15 or $17 on Thursday, and can be purchased at randalltheatre.com or by calling 541-632-3258.
+Pay-what-you-want tickets are available 30 minutes before shows.